Dr Ina Linge

 Contribution to discipline

-I am the co-founder and co-organiser of the Interdisciplinary Animal Studies Reading Group.
-I currently run this group with Dr Ginny Thomas (Centre for Rural Policy).
+I am the co-founder and co-organiser of Exeter's Animals and Environment Reading Group, which I currently co-organise with Dr Ginny Thomas (Centre for Rural Policy), Professor Paul Young (English and Creative Writing) and Dr Benedict Morrison (English and Creative Writing).

 I am Treasurer for Women in German Studies (WIGS), a member of the Association for German Studies in Great Britain and Ireland (AGS), the British Society for Literature and Science (BSLS), Women in German (WIG), and the American Comparative Literature Association (ACLA).